 “Management needs to remember that wellbeing is not a cost for the company, it doesn't mean less work done or productivity,” Alexandra added.
 “What it does mean is more flexibility on how the work is done, and a culture where we can talk about everything.”

 In order to convince management of the importance of wellbeing, data always needs to be kept in mind.
 “Ensure that success metrics are discussed and set from the start, rather than trying to retro-fit different measures,” Arti warned.
 “This way, you can prove the success and build from there.”

 “Show it as a business case,” Alexandra agreed.
 “Wellbeing is key to productivity, attractiveness and retention, and there’s data to prove it.
 Have your business case ready, start small and simple, and demonstrate the added value with low investment.”

-We believe that yulife is a great way to kickstart your wellbeing programme, as well as a well-valued addition to an existing one.
-Together with group life insurance that ensures your team feels protected, our policies come with the yulife app, which rewards your employees for caring for their wellbeing.
+We believe that YuLife is a great way to kickstart your wellbeing programme, as well as a well-valued addition to an existing one.
+Together with our company life insurance plan that ensures your team feels protected, our policies come with the yulife app, which rewards your employees for caring for their wellbeing.